onehr/crust/README.md

 # CRUST
 [![Build Status](https://travis-ci.com/onehr/crust.svg?branch=master)](https://travis-ci.com/onehr/crust)

-A simple C compiler (do not contain assembler) written in Rust-lang.
+A simple C compiler written in Rust-lang.

 ## Project Goal
-Support C89 Standard, generate X86_64 Assembly Code from C source code.
+Support C11 Standard, generate X86_64 Assembly Code from C source code.

 PS.
 Now this compiler is in his bare-metal stage, using it to develop was like using a stick to face the dragon.
 But I will keep developing it until it can compile real-world applications.